 The implications of our results are that asthma patients who are exposed to allergens (which activate FcεRIα on dendritic cells) have impaired immune responses to respiratory viral infections, such as those caused by influenza or human rhinovirus.
 These data are very exciting in that they may, in part, explain why respiratory viral infections cause asthma exacerbations in patients with this disease.

-- In addition to evaluating the role of dendritic cells in asthma pathogenesis, we also have been studying T lymphocyte responses in this disease through collaborations with Dr. David Farrar and Dr. Nitin Karandikar, who are well-established immunologic investigators at UT Southwestern.
+- In addition to evaluating the role of dendritic cells in asthma pathogenesis, we also have been studying T lymphocyte responses in this disease through collaborations with Dr. Farrar, a well-established immunologic investigator at UT Southwestern.
 Dr. Farrar’s laboratory recently discovered that type I interferon, the same protein that we found is insufficiently produced by DCs from asthma patients, is actually capable of reversing a type of T cell (T helper 2 cell) that participates in the pathogenesis of asthma itself.
 This exciting finding suggests that type I interferon, a drug currently used to treat patients with diseases including hepatitis C and multiple sclerosis, may result in a reversal of these asthma-causing cells and thus may prove to be a possible treatment for asthma in the future.
 Dr. Farrar’s results have been published recently in the Journal of Immunology, and Dr. Gill was a co-author of this study (Huber JP, Ramos HJ, Gill MA, Farrar JD.
 Cutting Edge: Type I interferon reverses human Th2 commitment and stability by suppressing GATA 3.
 J Immunol:2010, 185:813-7).

-Dr. David Khan is conducting various research projects in adults focused on understanding the mechanisms of nasal polyp disease, mood disorders and asthma, rush immunotherapy, and assessment tools for rhinitis and urticaria.
+David Khan, M.D., is conducting various research projects in adults focused on understanding the mechanisms of nasal polyp disease, mood disorders and asthma, rush immunotherapy, and assessment tools for rhinitis and urticaria.

 View a list of active IRBs.